Harvest, Alabama: Public services

 The community is served by the Harvest-Monrovia Water and Sewer Authority.
 The water system maintains several large storage tanks and has a new water treatment facility.

-The Madison County Sheriff's Department administers law and order in Harvest.
+The Madison County Sheriff's Department serves Harvest.

 The Harvest Volunteer Fire Department consists of approximately 40 members serving the residents of West Central Madison County.
 The fire department has three stations that house five engines, along with other assorted rescue vehicles.
 Harvest is assisted by the Toney Volunteer Fire Department to the north, and Monrovia Volunteer Fire/Rescue to the south.

 Education

 The Madison County School System, the area school district, operates several schools in Harvest.
-Sparkman High School has a 2021 enrollment of 1,777 students in grades 10-12.
+Sparkman High School has a 2021 enrollment of 1,777 students in grades 10–12.
 Sparkman Ninth Grade School was constructed in 2007 across the street from Sparkman High.
 Combined, the two schools constitute one of the larger high schools in North Alabama.
 Middle school students in Harvest are zoned for either Monrovia Middle in the Monrovia community, or Sparkman Middle in Toney.
 There are also four elementary schools in Harvest/Monrovia: Harvest, Monrovia, Endeavor, and Legacy.

 The Huntsville Madison County Public Library maintains a branch, the Monrovia Public Library, in the Monrovia Community Center on Allen Drake Drive near Phillips Park.
 This branch library is part of a well-supported community library system in Madison County.